Lasagne/Lasagne/docs/user/development.rst

 Lasagne grew out of a need to combine the flexibility of Theano with the availability of the right building blocks for training neural networks.
 Its development is guided by a number of design goals:

-* **Simplicity**: it should be easy to use and extend the library.
-Whenever a feature is added, the effect on both of these should be considered.
-Every added abstraction should be carefully scrutinized, to determine whether the added complexity is justified.
+* **Simplicity**: Be easy to use, easy to understand and easy to extend, to facilitate use in research.
+Interfaces should be kept small, with as few classes and methods as possible.
+Every added abstraction and feature should be carefully scrutinized, to determine whether the added complexity is justified.

-* **Small interfaces**: as few classes and methods as possible.
-Try to rely on Theano's functionality and data types where possible, and follow Theano's conventions.
-Don't wrap things in classes if it is not strictly necessary.
-This should make it easier to both use the library and extend it (less cognitive overhead).

-* **Don't get in the way**: unused features should be invisible, the user should not have to take into account a feature that they do not use.
-It should be possible to use each component of the library in isolation from the others.

-* **Transparency**: don't try to hide Theano behind abstractions.
-Functions and methods should return Theano expressions and standard Python / numpy data types where possible.
+* **Transparency**: Do not hide Theano behind abstractions, directly process and return Theano expressions or Python / numpy data types.
+Try to rely on Theano's functionality where possible, and follow Theano's conventions.

+* **Modularity**: Allow all parts (layers, regularizers, optimizers, ...) to be used independently of Lasagne.
+Make it easy to use components in isolation or in conjunction with other frameworks.

+* **Pragmatism**: Make common use cases easy, do not overrate uncommon cases.
+  Ideally, everything should be possible, but common use cases shouldn't be made more difficult just to cater for exotic ones.

+* **Restraint**: Do not obstruct users with features they decide not to use.
+  Both in using and in extending components, it should be possible for users to be fully oblivious to features they do not need.

-* **Focus**: follow the Unix philosophy of "do one thing and do it well", with a strong focus on feed-forward neural networks.
+* **Focus**: "Do one thing and do it well".
+Do not try to provide a library for everything to do with deep learning.

-* **Pragmatism**: making common use cases easy is more important than supporting every possible use case out of the box.